- Bachelor of Social Work degree, University of Manitoba, 1979.

 Since 1990, when I began my private practice, I have been able to pursue more in-depth work with adults and adolescents, individually and through relationship therapy, for a wide variety of presenting issues.
 This work continues to lead me to into new areas of study and understanding for which I am grateful.

-In my roles as daughter, sister, wife, mother, employee, friend, and countless others, I do know what it’s like to strive for balance in meeting our responsibilities regardless of how much we may enjoy giving them our attention and care.
+In my roles as daughter, sister, wife, mother, grandmother, employee, friend, and countless others, I do know what it’s like to strive for balance in meeting our responsibilities regardless of how much we may enjoy giving them our attention and care.
 I also know how difficult it can be to give our own inner life – our own process of development – out time and presence.

 I have been committed to my own therapeutic work over the years as the need arises, and I understand the courage it takes to face pain and uncertainty and let it teach us about ourselves and our needs.
 I have also been committed to a spiritual life, which has taken me in surprising directions though always where I needed to be.
 I value meditation practice in my own life as a way of cultivating stillness and mindfulness, and am willing to provide encouragement in this practice for those who are interested or who already are attempting to bring meditation to their daily lives.